Frequently Asked Questions

 You do not.
 At Bay IVF, we do not discriminate based on marital and family status, gender identity, gender expression, sexual orientation, or genetic characteristics.

 Although the IVF procedure has by now become almost standardized, there are still subtle differences among IVF centers.
 Such slight differences may play a significant role for some patients.
-Therefore, we do not recommend doing more than three unsuccessful IVF cycles at any one clinic.
-If you have not succeeded, it is time to move on.

 I am overweight; could this be a problem for the IVF procedure?